2021 - 2022 Catalog

 Dallas College, Bachelor of Applied Science

 The Bachelor of Applied Science in Early Childhood Education and Teaching (BAS ECE) is a Texas Higher Education Coordinating Board (THECB) approved baccalaureate degree program consisting of upper- and lower-division courses.
+The degree was awarded approval from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) in June of 2020.
 The complete degree plan consists of 120-semester -credit hours and also includes a pathway that leads to initial Texas teacher certification.

 The BAS ECE degree program is focused on preparing students to teach young children from birth to third grade.
 The BAS ECE recognizes the critical development that occurs for children in those early years - a period that lays the foundation needed for lifelong learning.
 Therefore, the BAS ECE is intentionally focused on developing early childhood educators for Dallas County.
 BAS ECE graduates will be prepared to provide early learners with intentional experiences and responsive relationships while helping close the achievement gap for lower-income children.

 Students who complete this degree will also be prepared to seek careers as lead classroom teachers, teacher aides or program specialists in early childhood education private school settings, afterschool programs and early childhood centers such as Early Head Start, Head Start, non-profit preschools, and private infant/toddler programs.
 Upon approval from Texas Education Agency (TEA), the program will also offer students a pathway towards Texas teacher certificate through the Dallas College Educator Preparation Program.